atom/avm/README.md

+##### Atom and all repositories under Atom will be archived on December 15, 2022.
+Learn more in our [official announcement](https://github.blog/2022-06-08-sunsetting-atom/)
  # atom-version-manager: A tool to quickly switch between versions of Atom

 This tool lets you quickly switch between different distribution channels of Atom on Windows.